Company IT definition

 Examples of Company IT in a sentence

-• The Company has used reasonable efforts to establish, and has established, commercially reasonable disaster recovery and security plans, procedures and facilities for the business consistent with industry standards and practices in all material respects, including, without limitation, for the Company IT Assets and data held or used by or for the Company.
+• Except as would not reasonably be expected to have a Material Adverse Effect, the Company has used reasonable efforts to establish, and has established, commercially reasonable disaster recovery and security plans, procedures and facilities for the business of the Company consistent with industry standards and practices, including, without limitation, for the Company IT Assets and Sensitive Company Data held or used by the Company.